aaronst/macholibre/README.md

 ease of analysis and integration.

 ## Dependencies
+This project requires Python 3.4+ to run, due to API changes in `plistlib`.

 I tried to make this tool with as little external dependencies as possible, and I think I did pretty well on that front.
 The only module I import is for parsing CMS signatures.
-I've configured the setup.py to automatically install it with the module, but you can also install it seperately with pip or manually from github.
+I've configured `setup.py` to automatically install it with the module, but you can also install it seperately with pip or manually from github.
 * [asn1crypto](https://github.com/wbond/asn1crypto)